-After seeing what happened to the football player after wrestling the bear, Tracy Smothers tried to leave the bar, but his friends prevented his escape.
+After seeing what happened to the football player after wrestling the bear, Tracy Smothers tried to flee the bar, but his friends prevented his desperate escape.

 "I had the keys, so I took off and started running to the car.
 All the guys told me, ‘No motherfucker, you’re gonna do it!
 You said you were gonna do it.
 You already signed the waiver!’
 They were taking bets and everything!
 I had never had a beer in my life, but I had to have a beer shot that night!"

-In his interview, Smothers didn’t go into details about his match against Ginger, but we’re confident that it was no easy feat to survive.
+In his interview, Smothers didn’t go into too many details about his match against Ginger, but we’re confident that it was no easy feat to survive.

 "I figured a good offense is a good defense.
 I went three three-minute rounds with her.
 Remember, the bears are kind of playing, but you gotta be real careful if you get into it with them."

 Man Versus Bear

 "There was a huge bar called The White House in Louisiana.
 After the pro wrestling show in Alexandria, lots of people went to that bar afterward.
-I remember Jim Duggan, Doc (Tom Pritchard), Terry Taylor, a lot of the boys.
+I remember Jim Duggan, Doc (Tom Prichard), Terry Taylor, a lot of the boys.
 I was with Chavo Guerrero Sr. and DJ Peterson, God rest both of their souls.
 I was single at the time in ’86 and had nice clothes on that night.
 I was sipping on some beers and told them that I had wrestled a bear before.
 They [the handlers] don’t like more than seven or eight guys to wrestle the bear per night because they get tired of playing around.
 So they call number eight, and they had put my name in, they ribbed me!
 I yelled, ‘No!
 I don’t want to do that; I’m wearing my nice clothes.
 I’m trying to hook up!’
 I was talking to this tall blonde girl and everything!

 "Bears wrestle.
 It’s a natural thing for them, and they’ll just play around.
 But the harder you try, the harder they do as well, but you have to try and not piss them off," advises Smothers.